 My really cool name tag!

+We stopped at the help-desk to pick up some ribbons to add to our name tag.
+It made us feel pretty important to sport all those ribbons for the causes we're connected with.
 Thursday morning began with worship and opening prayers by Pastor Mike Glenn of Brentwood Baptist and Pastor Daniel Kaggwa from Uganda.
 Over 25 countries were represented at the Summit as well as every State in the Union except Vermont.
 We will have to do something about that!
 Jedd Medefind, President of Christian Alliance For Orphans welcomed us and our very talented emcee was Peder Eide (worship leader, speaker, and adoptive dad).

 On stage: Congresswoman Michele Bachmann with Dennis Rainey & Bob Lepine from Family Life.

+Aside from being pro-life and pro-family, Congresswoman Bachman and her husband fostered over 25 older kids in there home while they were raising their own little ones.
 After the morning General Session we attended breakout sessions throughout each day.
 Pictured below is Dr. Karyn Purvis.
 She is the the teacher that Wayne & I went to see at the Empowered To Connect conference last September.
 She will also be at an adoption/foster care conference in Albany on Friday, which I plan to attend as well.
 I highly respect Dr. Purvis and have learned so much from her regarding parenting "kids from hard places."

 After lunch on Wednesday Mary and I watched a movie screening on the documentary "Stuck."
 It detailed the painful realities and conflicts that arise in the process of inter-country adoption.
 It was emotionally draining as literally millions of children are "stuck" in orphanages around the world with no hope for a family.